-Restrict the owner from future participation.
+Restrict the landlord from future participation.

-Amounts under \$500 that are owed to the SDHC, and disputed by an owner may be disregarded at the discretion of SDHC to avoid administrative burden.
+Amounts under \$500 that are owed to the SDHC, and disputed by a landlord may be disregarded at the discretion of SDHC to avoid administrative burden.

 T. COLLECTION TOOLS

 SDHC will use a variety of collection tools to recover debts including, but not limited to: